 Solar panels mounted, we now concentrated on the batteries.
 Because I did the roof portion, my husband handled the batteries.
 As it happened, our good friend who is also an engineer, came to visit and part of his visit was helping us design the battery box and ventilation system.
 (Batteries make gas while charging than can explode if not vented.)
 He also helped us design a wall mount for the breaker box and charge control panel.
 You must have a charge controller to regulate how much power goes in and out or you will lose about 30% of your potential power and dramatically shorten the life of your batteries.
+(Update: Letting batteries go flat will also do this and we killed our AGM batteries dramatically reducing their lifespan to three years.
+Tis is why we recommend not using AGM batteries.)
 Again we did not hook up the wiring after the batteries and other devices were in.
 Our friend was an engineer not an electrician.
 He didn’t want to be around when we started playing with power and we respected that.
 We just drove the trailer and stayed at another campsite for a weekend to be sure no issues with the weight or location turned up.
 I’m kind of ashamed to admit it but it took us another four months before we got the nerve up to begin the actual wiring.
 Electricity is a scary thing and one of our sons is an apprentice electrician and he made sure to scare the pants off us about what could go wrong.
 So we waited before starting the connections.

 First, I connected the solar panels to the power system controller box.
 This intermediate between the batteries and the solar panels is needed for a bunch of reasons but mainly for keeping the batteries from overcharging and increase efficiency of charging.
 This required running wires from each solar panel.
 I started with a wiring diagram from the company that sold us the panels.
 I put the ground wires in first.
 That gave me practice attaching stuff.
 Learning to use the crimping device and the connectors turned out to be a high cuss job so I was pleased I learned that on the grounding system first.
 Also, even unconnected those panels get mighty hot so I always made sure they were covered with a heavy quilt as I worked just to make sure I didn’t burn or electrocute myself.
 I wired everything except for the last step of closing the loop to let the power flow.
 I drew a diagram of everything.
 We sent our own diagram of what we had done back to the solar company for approval.
 They sent us back a message saying it all looked right.
 I had my son come and take a look.
 He protested a lot saying he was not certified and couldn’t really tell us right or wrong but, because he loves his mother, he did eventually say he saw nothing wrong with the advice we had been given by the solar company and he approved of the way I had connected things.
 He also fretted about local code compliance.
 Concerned about coding and legal issues and insurance, I contacted a full electrician.
 His answer kind of surprised me.
 The trailer modifications we were doing fall under motor vehicle regulations as far as electrical work went.
 There was nothing wrong with someone doing their own wiring on a vehicle.
 Also, he had never done any solar work and couldn’t really advise us, but it sounded like we were doing it right because we were working with people who were supporting their product.
 Eventually, I did get up the nerve to do the final hook up and the charge controlled purred happily sending us all the right signals.
 No explosions, no fire, no shock.
 Whew!
 The controller box had a very nice digital type display that was really hard to understand and took two more phone calls to the support people to program correctly.